flimflamjs/flimflam-docs/tutorials/quick-start-counter.md

 render({}, view, container)
 ```

-You can see we've left the first argument (the component object), empty for now.
-The component object will control UI state and functionality.
+You can see we've left the first argument (the context object), empty for now.
+The context object will control UI state and functionality.

 Run your build command and open up index.html in your browser to test that everything looks okay.

 Now you have the basics of rendering markup to the page!

-View functions are normal functions that take a component as the first parameter (and any other parameters you want) and return a Snabbdom Virtual DOM Tree using the `h` function.
-You can use many functions to split up your page, passing the component along the way, with any other arguments you need.
+View functions are normal functions that take a context as the first parameter (and any other parameters you want) and return a Snabbdom Virtual DOM Tree using the `h` function.
+You can use many functions to split up your page, passing the context along the way, with any other arguments you need.

 ## Functionality

-To get things working, we can create a ** component **.
-Flimflam components are plain javascript objects with a certain set of keys:
+To get things working, we can create a *context constructor function*.
+Flimflam contexts are plain javascript objects with a certain set of keys:

 - `.streams` - flyd streams that are used for click events, form submits, ajax responses, etc.
 - `.state` - data for the component to use in its view(s), which represents the current state of the UI
-- `.updates` - an object of stream names and functions that update the component's state
+- `.updates` - an object of stream names and functions that update the state
-- `.children` - nested child components
+- `.children` - nested child context objects

-Components are initialized using an `init` function, which can be thought of as the initializer/constructor for the component.
+Contexts are initialized using an `init` function, which can be thought of as the constructor function for the context.

-The init function returns the component object.
+The init function returns the context object.
 For a simple counter, we can do:

 ```js
 function init() {